Akiratobe/blueMonday/README.md

 # blueMonday
-Create a new branch is quick and simplely.
+Create a new branch is quick & simple.